 - Quiz — tests recognition speed under time pressure.
 Use this weekly as a benchmark.

-- Game — applies all of the above under real-time pressure in an engaging format.
-Use this when drilling starts to feel tedious.
+- Games — apply all of the above under real-time pressure: Runner for encoding, Signal Storm for decoding, Echo Memory for the ear.
+Use these when drilling starts to feel tedious.

 The game specifically addresses the motivation problem.
 Drilling the same 26 letters in Practice mode for weeks is effective but not interesting.
 The game makes the same repetition feel like play.
 After a difficult level, most people want to try again immediately.
 That is exactly the kind of voluntary repetition that builds lasting skill.